 Finally, both models are saved in "SVM_model.pickle" and “RandomForest_model.pickle" respectively, using python’s with open file handling methodology, in order to save them for later use.
 Here ends the “Model.py” archive

-Exemple
+Example

 There final aim of the algorithm is to predict the moment of LoC of a patient.
 In order to assess its methodology and performance around this event, all the explanation in this Detailed Engineering Section has been developed.
 On the other hand, it is useful to visually observe what the model outputs around LoC.